-This exhibition is on view from July 12 to December 1, 2024.
+This exhibition was on view from July 12 to December 1, 2024.

 Fragments of a Faith Forgotten: The Art of Harry Smith